 - Best nightlife – West Seattle Junction

-- Best all-round accommodation – Choose from many vacation rentals near Alki Beach
+- Best place to stay – Choose from many vacation rentals near Alki Beach

 The most popular and fun thing to do in West Seattle, for most people, is visiting Alki Beach.
 Although the water in Puget Sound is cold even in the summer, locals and visitors flock to Alki Beach to enjoy its views, walking and running paths, and other activities.

-There aren’t too many major cities in the United States that have sand beaches for their residents and visitors to enjoy, and West Seattle’s Alki Beach is certainly one of the northernmost American cities to offer this sort of perfect little slice of nature to its citizens.
+There aren’t too many major cities in the United States with sand beaches for their residents and visitors to enjoy.
+West Seattle’s Alki Beach is certainly one of the northernmost American cities to offer this sort of perfect little slice of nature to its citizens.

 In the summer, you’ll find people sunbathing and swimming here.
-Year-round, you’ll find dozens of people playing beach volleyball and some may be willing to let you join in their game.
+Year-round, you’ll find dozens of people playing beach volleyball; some may be willing to let you join their game.

 For those who want to get out on the water here, Alki Kayak Tours offers kayak and stand-up paddleboard rentals, but you’ll need to book online before you go.

-If you’ve never tried these sports before, they offer beginner’s classes (and advanced ones, too, when you’re ready!).
+If you’ve never tried these sports, they offer beginner’s classes (and advanced ones, too, when you’re ready!).
 If you’d rather go out with a group, you can sign up for a guided kayak tour as well.

 Colman Pool is a large, heated, saltwater pool that has a 10′ deep end and a waterslide, so it’s great for families, but keep in mind that anyone under the age of eighteen will have to pass a simple swim test before heading out into the deeper waters.

-At the north end of the park, you might enjoy a walk in the park’s Driftwood Sculpture Park.
+At the park’s north end, you might enjoy a walk in the park’s Driftwood Sculpture Park.
 There are a few permanent driftwood sculptures here and other temporary structures made by park visitors.

-You’ll also likely find enough driftwood here to try your hand at constructing your own.
-This part of the park is quiet and serene and is popular with dog owners.
-Most clean up after their dogs but also be aware and watch your step.
+You’ll also likely find enough driftwood here to try constructing your own.
+This part of the park is quiet, serene, and popular with dog owners.
+Most clean up after their dogs, but also be aware and watch your step.

 Alki Point Lighthouse